 Meet our Graduate Staff Recruitment and Selection Committee:To contact us, please email firstname.lastname@example.org

 Check out the 2021-2022 Resident Director & Graduate Resident Director recruitment book to learn more about graduate staff.

 Summer Internships (Graduate Student)

-University Housing hires up to 6 interns through the Association of College and University Housing Officers – International (ACUHO-I) Housing Internship Program.
-Internship sites with University Housing are currently in Residence Education and have included managing a Summer School residence hall or managing the residence hall for the Eagle Success initiative.
-Interns also work on Residence Education projects such as developing residential curriculum and living learning communities.
-Of the 6 interns we are recruiting, 4 will be located on the Statesboro campus and 2 will be located on the Armstrong Campus.
+University Housing hires a number of graduate students internally and/or through the Association of College and University Housing Officers – International (ACUHO-I) Housing Internship Program.
+Internship sites with University Housing are currently in Residence Education and have included managing a Summer School residence hall, assisting with summer camps and conferences, and serving as leads on specialized projects, such as residential learning strategies and the development of professional and student staff training efforts.
+These summer internships are typically available on both the Statesboro and Armstrong Campuses.

 Our professional staff members are afforded many opportunities to grow and develop in their professional and personal lives.
 Whether serving on a committee, presenting a training session, attending conferences, or networking with peers on campus; we encourage our staff members to continue learning through the work they do.

 Assistant Directors (AD) are responsible for overseeing and coordinating the area to which they are responsible.
 Each AD is responsible to create, present, and execute plans specific to their area, oversee area specific support members, and coordinate with other University Housing staff members to ensure that the Department is functioning at best, at each level.AD positions include: